satssehgal/URLShortnerDjango-/README.md

 sudo ufw enable
 sudo ufw status (check to ensure its up and running)

-Step 7: Create a limited user and give sudo privlidges run <b> adduser USERNAME <---pick anything here.
-Enter password and skip through the rest of the questions. then run adduser USERNAME sudo</b>
+Step 7: Create a limited user and give sudo privlidges\n run <b> adduser USERNAME <---pick anything here.
+Enter password and skip through the rest of the questions.\n then run adduser USERNAME sudo</b>